grandchild/AVS-File-Decoder/README.md

 ## Description

-This little Javascript aims to read out the file format of Nullsoft's _Advanced Visualization Studio_ and rewrite it as JSON readable by [WebVS](https://github.com/azeem/webvs).
+This little Javascript reads out the file format of Nullsoft's _Advanced Visualization Studio_ and rewrites it as JSON readable by [WebVS](https://github.com/azeem/webvs).

 [Live Demo](http://decoder.visbot.net/)

-The framework is mostly done now!
-And the remaining work is adding effects to the decoder.
-If you want to help out - cool!
-Have a look at the top of [js/convert.js](https://github.com/grandchild/AVS-File-Decoder/blob/master/js/convert.js) there is a table with formattings for various effects.
-Just whip out a hex editor (I can recommend [wxHexEditor](http://www.wxhexeditor.org/)), open up a preset file, and add a new entry for a missing effect.
-Make sure you select "generic" as "func"tion value.
-And then push it this way.
-Thanks.

 ## Installation